ktyolmz/concrete-compressive-strength-regression/README.md

 This project was done as the final project of the "Supervised Machine Learning: Regression" course given by IBM on Coursera.

-I finished this course with Honours degree.
+I finished this course with an Honors degree.
 [Click here](https://coursera.org/verify/8F8YLGBDTLTZ) to view the certificate.

 <br>